Pharmaceutical Injury Lawyers in Agoura Hills & Westlake Village

 Drugs are designed to treat a wide variety of health conditions.
 Therefore, drug side effects widely vary based on the type of drug and an individual’s reaction to it.
 Some common side effects of drugs include nausea, gastrointestinal issues, skin reactions, drowsiness, and antibiotic rash.

 The manufacturers of drugs and medical devices are required to list the common medication side effects associated with the product on the product’s label.
-This information allows a consumer to know if the drug side effects he or she is experiencing are normal or if medical attention is necessary.
+This information allows a consumer to know if the drug side effects they are experiencing are normal or if medical attention is necessary.
 Failure to seek medical attention for dangerous prescription side effects may lead a person to suffer a catastrophic drug injury, which may have lifelong effects and diminish a person’s quality of life.

 The U.S. Food and Drug Administration (FDA) regulates drugs and medical devices.
 This federal agency is responsible for evaluating medications and medical devices for their safety and efficacy.
 The FDA also may choose to approve a drug or medical device only to treat specific conditions.
 The approved conditions and safety risks are listed in the safety information that accompanies the drug or medical device.